 CAPITALIZE ON SPECIALIZED TECHNICAL AND MARKETING STRENGTHS.
 The Company believes it will be able to expand the services it offers in its local markets by leveraging the specialized technical and marketing strengths of individual acquired companies.
-As examples, the Company has utilized the technical expertise and corresponding customer relationships from certain operations to obtain new assignments for other Acquired Companies involving work for a national private corrections company, a large, recognized hotel chain, and a major auto parts distributor.
+For example, the Company has utilized the technical expertise and corresponding customer relationships from certain Acquired Companies to obtain new assignments for other Acquired Companies involving work for a national private corrections company, for a large, recognized hotel chain and for a major auto parts distributor.

 ESTABLISH REGIONAL AND NATIONAL MARKET COVERAGE.
 The Company believes that significant demand exists from large regional and national companies to utilize the services of a single HVAC service provider and believes existing local and regional relationships can be expanded as it develops a nationwide network.
-As examples, the Company has combined resources of certain of its Acquired Companies to obtain multi-location service agreements for a category superstore retailer in Colorado, another in the Mid-Atlantic states, as well as for a major telecommunications company in Ohio.
+As examples, the Company has combined resources of certain of its Acquired Companies to obtain multi-location service agreements for category superstore retailers in Colorado, and in the Mid-Atlantic states, as well as for a major telecommunications company in Ohio.
 In addition, the Company has initiated two joint marketing and service alliances involving regional energy utilities and certain Acquired Companies.
 Under these alliances, the Acquired Companies and the energy utilities jointly market and provide products and services to residential and commercial customers that are intended to improve HVAC system energy efficiency and overall performance.
 The Company is pursuing similar alliance opportunities elsewhere in the country.